kordless/grub-2.0/README.md

 # Grub 2.0
 Grub-2.0 is an AI powered crawler.

 Grub-2.0 provides a "computed imagination function" allowing machines and humans to "see" and explore various image based content.
-Machine learning models are used to "crawl" and extract text or images from the screenshot of a page.
-Data from the crawl is placed into an index where it can be searched or related to other image based content.
+Machine learning models are used to inspect and extract text or images from the screenshot of a page we have imaged using Geckodriver.
+Data from the crawl is placed into an index where it can be searched or related to other text and image based content using Solr's relatedness functions.

-Here we send the Google Vision model an image we have extracted using OpenCV from [a news story about photographing snowflakes](https://mymodernmet.com/nathan-myhrvold-snowflake-images/).
-Google Vision's model returns text that is then inserted into the index as tags.
+Here is an example where we use Grub to image [a page about photographing snowflakes](https://mymodernmet.com/nathan-myhrvold-snowflake-images/) and an OpenCV model to extract all the large images from the screenshot.
+Passing the snowflake to Google Vision's model returns text which is then added to the document as tags.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/snowflake_google_vision.png" width="200">